espanso/hub/packages/air-codes/0.1.0/README.md

 - [Twitter](https://twitter.com/cl3mcg)

 I'm open to discussions, collaborations, and suggestions related to air transportation, logistics, or any other relevant projects.
 Don't hesitate to connect or drop a message via these platforms.

+### Other Espanso packages for airport code abbreviations

+If you are interested in another Espanso package related to airport code abbreviations and their related cities, check the [`airport-codes` package](https://github.com/gflujan/espanso-airport-codes) from [Gabriel F. Lujan](https://github.com/gflujan).